kaylaobritsch/dog-rescue-pattern-library/patterns/infographic/README.md

-This infographic is used on the adoptable dog page to educate viewers with the adoption steps.
+The infographic is used on the adoptable dog page to educate viewers about the adoption steps.
+Simple animations are used to make the infographic more exciting.